AbasSec/Flow/README.md

 ## Trust and Safety by Design

 > **Role authority**
-> Actions are limited by the user’s authorised role and server-side checks.
+> Server-side checks limit actions to the user’s authorised role.

 > **Outlet and station scope**
-> Operational access is restricted to the correct business location and Kitchen station.
+> Operational access is restricted to the correct outlet and Kitchen station.

-> **Safe public QR boundaries**
+> **Public QR boundaries**
 > Public tokens expose only the minimum customer-facing context.

 > **Lifecycle truth**
-> No generic status hides whether payment, release, Kitchen, fulfilment, or closure occurred.
+> No generic status hides whether payment, release, preparation, fulfilment, or closure occurred.

 > **Auditability**
-> Sensitive actions preserve actor, time, scope, reason, and evidence where applicable.
+> Sensitive operations preserve actor, time, scope, reason, and evidence where applicable.

 > **No fake operational claims**
-> UI states, redirects, messages, or customer claims never prove payment or completed fulfilment.
+> Redirects, browser states, messages, or customer claims never prove payment or completed fulfilment.

 ---

 ## Product Maturity Roadmap

-> Roadmap items are planned product maturity work, not claims that every capability is already implemented.
+> Roadmap items are product maturity work—not claims that every capability is already completed.

 | Version | Focus | Outcome |
 | --- | --- | --- |